Peach Crisp

 - I absolutely hate when the fruit filling of a dessert is soupy.
 Cornstarch is the perfect solution.
 Just be sure to stir it in completely so there’s no clumping.
 It’s also best to let the crisp sit for about 10 minutes after baking, so it can fully thicken up.

-A juicy, warm peach crisp is amazing on its own, but topped with vanilla ice cream, whipped cream, or even crème fraîche, peach crisp becomes a dinner party-worthy dessert.
+A juicy, warm homemade peach crisp is amazing on its own, but topped with vanilla ice cream, whipped cream, or even crème fraîche, peach crisp becomes a dinner party-worthy dessert.
 Cold crisp is the perfect slightly indulgent breakfast as a topping for your morning yogurt.

 I’ve even used it as a topping for my protein waffle.
 It was just as scrumptious as what you might imagine!